dotnet/winforms/Documentation/winforms-designer.md

 1. Start Visual Studio and open your .NET Core project.
 1. Save the project in Visual Studio, and with that, also save the Solution file.
-1. Open the project file in the text editor and change the ``TargetFramework`` xml node from:
+1. Open the project file by clicking on your project in Solution Explorer.
+Change the ``TargetFramework`` property from:

 ```xml
     <TargetFramework>netcoreapp3.0</TargetFramework>